flipdishbytes/api-client-csharp/docs/WebhooksApi.md

 <a name="deletewebhooksubscription"></a>
 # **DeleteWebhookSubscription**
-> void DeleteWebhookSubscription (string clientId, int? webhookSubscriptionId, string apiVersion)
+> void DeleteWebhookSubscription (string clientId, int? webhookSubscriptionId)

 Delete you webhook subscription